vpsgetcom/python-echo-srv/README.md

 Terraform

-Created and tested for local windows docker.
-For linux you need to specify less params in provider:
+Tested locally.
+For linux you need to set docker provider w/o  specifying any parameters under provider, chane in main.tf line to the next:
 ```
 provider "docker" {}
 ```